guptakaran11/grasskode-website/content/post/travel/festivals/pimai.md

 #### **What usually happens(in short)?**

 People throw water on anyone they can, ANYONE!
 Families get together and make merry.
 It's a very welcoming festival in the heat.
+We attended it in 2019, for 3 days, April 14 to April 16.

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/48712321793_871bffce75_c.jpg" data-toggle="lightbox">